Position

 What does a Bar Back do?

 A Bar Back plays a crucial role in the smooth operation of a bar.
 This position involves assisting bartenders in preparing drinks, maintaining a clean and organized bar area, and ensuring that customers have a pleasant experience.
-The Bar Back works closely with bartenders to ensure that the bar runs efficiently and that customers are served promptly.
+The Bar Back works closely with bartenders to ensure that all ingredients and supplies are stocked and ready for use.
+They also handle the cleaning and sanitizing of glassware and bar equipment to maintain high standards of cleanliness and hygiene.

 View Bar Back jobs nearby